softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 Your tests must be located in the class provided starter code in the file `client/src/test/java/clientTests/ServerFacadeTests.java`

-⚠ `ServerFacadedTests.java` contains code that will automatically start and shutdown your server on a randomly assigned port as part of the test.
+⚠ `ServerFacadeTests.java` contains code that will automatically start and shutdown your server on a randomly assigned port as part of the test.
 However, you will still need to start your server when you manually run your client.

 ```java
 public class ServerFacadeTests {